bridgefoundry/teachingkids-site/src/_posts/2009-08-15-teaching-ruby-to-high-school-girls.markdown

 **Philosophy**

 This is an introduction to programming, so I focused on getting them excited about programming and what it can do.
-This meant that they got away with some horrible style and, once in a while, some magic incantations.
+This meant that they got away with some horrible style, and, once in a while, some magic incantations.

 Ruby purists may protest that I didn't talk about objects, or classes, but for the ones who keep going with programming, they'll get that soon enough.
 In this class, I just wanted them to have fun and see what they could do with code.